Latent Generative Modeling of Random Fields from Limited Training Data: Background

 \subsection{Random Field Vs. Deterministic Function Estimation}

-There is an important distinction between the reconstruction and inference of random fields (the focus of this work) versus deterministic functions (the focus of a majority of existing work \citep[e.g.,][]{Yang_2019,yang2019highlyscalablephysicsinformedganslearning,Shu_2023}).
+There is an important distinction between the reconstruction and inference of random fields (the focus of this work) versus deterministic functions (the focus of many existing works \citep[e.g.,][]{Yang_2019,yang2019highlyscalablephysicsinformedganslearning,Shu_2023}).
 For random fields, we leverage DGMs to model the \textit{aleatory} uncertainty (intrinsic randomness) as a probability distribution over deterministic functions.
-When estimating a deterministic function, the DGM quantifies \textit{epistemic} uncertainty (lack of knowledge about the true function) due to limited and/or noisy data.
+In this case, additional data provides more precise estimates of the uncertainty but does not reduce it.
+When estimating a deterministic function, DGMs quantify \textit{epistemic} uncertainty (lack of knowledge about the true function) due to limited and/or noisy data.
+Here, additional data reduces uncertainty in the estimate of the deterministic function.
 Mathematically, most previous work has approximated conditional probability distributions for both reconstruction, $p(\mathbf{u} | \mathcal{T}(\mathbf{u}) = \mathbf{y}^{(i)})$ \citep{du2024confild, tran2020gans}, and inference, $p(\mathbf{v} | \mathcal{T}(\mathbf{u}) = \mathbf{y}^{(i)})$ \citep{Dasgupta_2025, NEURIPS2023_cd830afc}, while we seek the marginal/joint distributions $p(\mathbf{u})$ and $p(\mathbf{u}, \mathbf{v})$.